 Yet erecting barriers could prompt swift retaliation from other trading partners, including China and the European Union, which have already warned of reciprocal action in response to protectionist measures.

 “In a meeting with lawmakers of both parties on Tuesday, Mr. Trump played down objections to the trade measures, and said that the United States was considering tariffs, quotas or both.
 ‘You may have a higher price, but you have jobs,’ Mr. Trump told the bipartisan group.”
+Jobs that are backed up by prevailing wage laws to ensure a fairer pay, which seeks to offer better financial status for all citizens.

 The Times article did point out that, “But American options for aiming at China directly are limited.
 Because the United States has already imposed a raft of restrictions on Chinese steel in previous years, only 2 percent of American steel imports came directly from China in 2015.”